Many thanks to Al Browne for his contributions to this article.

 - If practical, use an investment banker (and consider your banker carefully) to run a full sales process and bring the company to market.

-- Make sure conflicts of interest of directors and officers are disclosed to the board and, if necessary, to stockholders.
+- Make sure conflicts of interest of directors and officers are disclosed to the board and, where applicable, to the stockholders.

-- If conflicts of interest exist among board members, consider setting up a special committee or at least getting independent non-interested directors to weigh-in on the sale.
+- If a majority of the board is deemed to be conflicted, consider setting up a special committee or at least getting independent non-interested directors to weigh-in on the sale.

 *This article is based on Delaware corporate law.
 While the specific law varies by jurisdiction, many of the same practical considerations apply.